 Additionally, those with certain medical conditions have a

 - requiring a ventilator to help them breathe

 - experiencing chronic symptoms, or long COVID

 - death due to COVID-19-related complications

 The study found that people with RA were 25% more likely than those in the general population to contract the virus.
-They were also 35% more likely to require hospitalization or die.
+They were also 35% more likely to require hospitalization or die after contracting it.

 The COVID-19 vaccine is

 Of the participants, 78% received the Pfizer vaccine, 16% received the Oxford-AstraZeneca vaccine, 5% received the Moderna vaccine, and 1% received an uncertain vaccine type.

 After vaccination, 5% of the participants experienced arthritic flare-ups, and 1.2% experienced severe flare-ups.